Jervi-sir/aratiki/zTodo.md

 # Right now m doing
 - [ ] helper icon for each page
-- [ ] advertiser page with current events
 - [ ] integrate logic of events showing, and activation

 ### Auth